Purp1eW0lf/Blue-Team-Notes/README.md

 </p>

 # Blue Team Notes
-A collection of one-liners, small scripts, ans some useful tips for blue team work.
+A collection of one-liners, small scripts, and some useful tips for blue team work.

 The command line stuff tends to be Powershell, as these are the ones I forget the most.
 I've generally used these with [Velociraptor](https://www.velocidex.com), which can query thousands of endpoints at once.